 NATO and Russia have agreed to meet Wednesday for talks on the crisis in Ukraine.
 That meeting, in Brussels, will be the first public contact between the Western defense alliance and Russia's envoys since its forces moved into Ukraine's Crimean peninsula late last week.

 NATO announced the extraordinary session Tuesday, saying it was requested by Secretary-General Anders Fogh Rasmussen.
 The alliance offered no further details.

-NATO said Tuesday the Russian military presence in Ukraine presents "serious implications for the security and stability of the Euro-Atlantic area."
+Members of NATO met earlier Tuesday at the request of Poland, which shares a border with Ukraine.
+Afterward, the alliance said the Russian military presence in Ukraine presents "serious implications for the security and stability of the Euro-Atlantic area."